Skip to main content

 He later settled into journalism, becoming the first black host for PBS’ Black Perspective in News.
 He went on to become editor of the New York Age, the Afro- American, senior editor of the Philadelphia Daily News, and editor-in-chief of the Chicago Defender.
 These newspapers were notable news sources created by the black community.

-The integrity that Stone brought to his reporting caused him to transcend beyond his role as a journalist into the position of a liaison between the troubled parts of the African-American community and the society which they were at odds.
+The integrity that Stone brought to his reporting caused him to transcend beyond his role as a journalist into the position of a liaison between the troubled parts of the African-American community and the society with which they were at odds.
 His articles sparked conversation about race, and he gained credibility in the media and with the people.

 Stone passed away in 2014 at the age of 89.
 The Chuck Stone Program strives to bring remembrance to his legacy.